randomgeek78/sklearn-transformer-extensions/README.md

 Since both the filter and the estimator are part of the same pipeline, we were able to jointly optimize the parameters for both.

+In addition to extending the interface to scikit-learn's estimators and transformers so it an XyData object, the adapted object also outputs a pandas `DataFrame` if the input is a pandas `DataFrame`.
+It relies on the newly introduced `get_feature_names_out` interface in order to get output `DataFrame`'s column names.

-Apart from `XyAdapter`, the drop-in replacements to `ColumnTransformer` and `FunctionTransformer` provide additional functionality.
+The package also provides drop-in replacements to `ColumnTransformer` and `FunctionTransformer` provide additional functionality.
 Please refer to their documentation for more details.